Poison Control issues warning about COVID-19 rapid antigen tests - NewsBreak

 Poison Control is warning people should be aware the vials resemble small squeeze bottles or eye droppers.
 Some may accidentally confuse them with medications and apply the drops to their eyes or nose, which may cause irritation.
 It can also irritate your skin or cause a chemical burn.

-The tests should be kept out of the reach of small children.New CDC map shows COVID levels detected in wastewater
+The tests should be kept out of the reach of small children .

 Rapid antigen tests work with a nasal swab to detect coronavirus.
 In most cases, results are available in as little as 15 minutes, depending on the brand of test used.